th507/EventList/README.md

 # EventList

 EventList is a (not so) simple wrapper for event delegation.
-It is similar similar to `jQuery.live`, it builds on delegation rather than binding element to target element.
+It is similar to `jQuery.live`, it builds on delegation rather than binding element to target element.

 ## Basic Usage (aka tl;dr)

 ### Initialization

 	var foo = new EventList("#root-element");